 John: CPPA - Certified Professional Public Adjuster course instructor

-...learning.
+...of learning.
 Feedback from successful students has allowed me to recognize how effective the approaches toward tutoring mine have been for all learning types in various academic subjects.
 While my tutoring students gain much from their experiences from me, I equally gain so much insight and knowledge from the students I tutor.
-I have a passion for learning and my goal is to help every student I tutor to cultivate their own passions for learning to...
+I have a passion for learning and my goal is to help every student I tutor to cultivate their own passions for learning...